 “The Durrants used yet more modern technology to propagate their message.
-(Theodore Durrant) invited the owners of an animatoscope, an early kind of film camera, to record him picking flowers in the prison garden, raising the blooms to sniff delicately, presumably in an effort to convince viewers that he was a sensitive young man incapable of horrible murder,” according to Philip Hoare’s book, “Oscar Wilde’s Last Stand: Decadence, Conspiracy and the Most Outrageous Trial of the Century.”
+(Theodore Durrant) invited the owners of (film camera) to record him picking flowers in the prison garden, raising the blooms to sniff delicately, presumably in an effort to convince viewers that he was a sensitive young man incapable of horrible murder,” according to Philip Hoare’s book, “Oscar Wilde’s Last Stand: Decadence, Conspiracy and the Most Outrageous Trial of the Century.”

 The Durrant film was shown in San Francisco, with word quickly reaching the prison that the project was not what officials expected.

 “Warden Hale angry,” read the headline of the San Francisco Call, Dec.
 17, 1897.
 The warden’s daughter could be seen in the film.

 “In the animato-scope exhibition on Market street there is a picture of Durrant entering the gate at San Quentin.
 Several reporters are in the picture and also the Warden’s daughter Sadie.”

 The warden, after hearing his daughter could be spotted in the movie, threatened to shut down the theater by lawsuit if necessary.

 “A friend who saw the picture notified the Warden, and yesterday afternoon he came to the city.
 He went straight to the exhibition, paid his 10 cents, and was soon convinced that his friend was correct,” the paper reported.
 “After the close of the exhibition he explained who he was, (demanding) management (cease the exhibition) in the future.
 This was refused, and he left threatening to apply to the courts for a writ of injunction.”